ToMe25/ESP-WiFi-Thermometer/README.md

  * Create a mqttpass.txt file containing the password for the MWTT broker.
    For technical reasons this is required even if you do not use MQTT.
  * Make sure these five files don't end with an empty line.
- * Attach the ESP to your PC using a USB-Micro-B tp USB-A cable.
+ * Attach the ESP to your PC using a USB-Micro-B to USB-A cable.
  * Build this project and flash it to the ESP by running `pio run -t upload -e esp32dev` for ESP32 or `pio run -t upload -e esp_wroom_02` for the ESP8266.
  * To upload over WiFi after this project is installed run `pio run -t upload -e esp32dev_ota` for an ESP32 or `pio run -t upload -e esp_wroom_02_ota` for an ESP8266.
  * Run `pio device monitor` to open a serial connection.